ultralist/ultralist-marketing-docs/content/docs/cli/best_practices.md

 ---
-id: best_practices
+title: "Best practices"
+weight: 5
+description: >
-title: Best practices when using Ultralist
+  Best practices when using Ultralist CLI
-sidebar_label: Best practices
 ---

 Ultralist is a simple tool, and your success using it is quite dependent on _how_ you use it.
 This is true for _any_ task management sytem.